gachet/operativos/lab1.md

 If you already cloned this repository, you might want to pull recent changes by using `git pull` command.

+In this project you set a `LAB_NUMBER` Makefile flag to value `1` for proper conditional compilation.

 ## Part 1: System Call Tracing